 The rapid change taking place in varied industries points to the opportunity of digital innovation.
 Companies are rewriting whole business models to leverage technological opportunities.
-For some of those companies, that means entering new industries and market share.
-Think about the roles companies like DoorDash and Uber have played in the foodservice and transportation industries, respectively.
+For some companies, that means entering new industries and market share.
+Think about the roles companies like DoorDash and Uber have played in the food service and transportation industries, respectively.
 Consider the impact of microlending in rural areas by new banking companies that are gaining market share in areas where markets previously did not exist.

 For manufacturing companies, the old way of doing things will not suffice in a digital world.
 Companies need to adapt or risk being left behind as competitors or new players encroach on existing markets.

 Digital technologies are ubiquitous and felt throughout the manufacturing value chain.
 R&D, supply chain, operations, warehousing, distribution, and transportation all have seen digital transformation change the way work is done.
 These technologies do not just disrupt business models; they can also transform how work is completed.

 For example, information technology today allows partners throughout the supply chain to interact, using the same real-time data to pinpoint problems and solutions.
 Remote employees, working on multiple devices and in different time zones, can access data and interact in ways that were not feasible just a few years ago.
 By allowing designers, suppliers, operations managers, and distribution leaders to work together, dramatic efficiencies can be gained that reduce downtime.